 A healthy diet provides many benefits, and one of them is that it helps you to maintain body weight under control.
-We will see a number of tools and all you need to know to start eating better.
+We will see several tools and all you need to know to start eating better.

 HOW TO TAKE YOUR NEW PLAN

-Changes the white flour for the full length: refined carbohydrates like bread and pasta whites are bad for the arteries and heart.
-In addition, whole grains provide other advantages: they help you lose weight and are more nutritious because they contain more fiber, zinc and minerals refined equivalents.
-The labels of whole foods are sometimes misleading, so make sure you eat whole grains actually reading labels and checking that contains at least 2 g of fiber per serving.
+Refined carbohydrates like bread and pasta whites are bad for the arteries and heart.
+Also, whole grains provide other advantages: they help you lose weight and are more nutritious because they contain more fiber, zinc, and minerals refined equivalents.
+The labels of whole foods are sometimes misleading, so make sure you eat whole grains reading labels and checking that contains at least 2g of fiber for each plateful.

-Include healthy fats: some people who want to lose weight make a big mistake to eliminate fat from your daily diet.
-If they are healthy and consumed in moderation, contribute to a healthy diet.
-Scientists have shown that fat from nuts, grains, flaxseed, fish and vegetables are beneficial.
-In addition, you can cook with healthier as olive, walnut, sesame, almond and hazelnut oils.
+Many people who want to lose weight are making a big mistake of reducing fat from their daily diet.
+If they are healthy and consumed in balance, commit to a healthy diet.
+Scientists have shown that fat from nuts, grains, flaxseed, fish, and vegetables are beneficial.
+Also, you can cook with healthier as olive, walnut, sesame, almond and hazelnut oils and eat healthily.

-Control your portions: stay healthy and lose weight may be possible from a very simple measure, which is to reduce the size of your portions.
+Stay healthy and lose weight may be possible from a very simple measure, which is to reduce the size of your portions.
 According to research, most individuals consume 4 to 5 servings per meal.
-The fast food chains have increased the portions to meet demand.
+The fast-food chains have increased the portions to meet demand.
 Try to check the nutritional guidelines for recommended servings.
 You can eat less with smaller dishes.

-Cook your own meals: the only way to control what you eat is to cook your own food.
+The only way to control what you eat is to cook your food.
 When you do, you know what to add to your meals.
-Many parents do not have much time to spend in the kitchen, but there are simple recipes that are prepared in less than half an hour.
-No matter how busy you are: try to make time to prepare your dishes.
+Many parents do not have much time to spend in the kitchen, but there are simple recipes that are prepared in 20-30 min.
+Regardless of how bustling you are, attempt to set aside a few minutes to cook your foods and eat healthily.

-Introduce changes gradually: no major changes occur in the overnight and you can not learn to eat better in just one week.
+No significant changes occur in the overnight and you can not learn to eat much in just one week.
 It takes time trocar bad habits with good ones.
-Do all of a sudden stall your progress; rather than overdo it, make small gradual changes and slowly asimilarás a life plan healthier long term.
-And do not forget to exercise regularly to further increase your health.
+Do all of a sudden stall your improvement; rather than overdo it, make small gradual changes and slowly make a life plan healthier long term.
+And do not forget to exercise regularly for good health.

-Adapta diet to your lifestyle: do not let the nutritional recommendations be taken to choose a feeding regime that does not fit your lifestyle.
-Find your balance point, eat in moderation and always points to health.
-If you do not like green smoothies, do not take; if you do not like fish, do not eat.
-Include in your diet as you want, provided that it is healthier alternatives.
+Do not let the nutritional advice be taken to choose a food that does not fit your lifestyle.
+Find your balance point, eat healthily in moderation and always points to good health.
+If you do not like green smoothies, do not take.
+And if you do not like fish, do not eat.
+Add in your diet as you want, provided that it is healthier choices.